xArm-Developer/xArm-Python-SDK/doc/api/xarm_api_code.md

 - 36: The number of delay commands exceeds the limit
 - 37: Abnormal movement in Manual Mode
 - 38: Abnormal Joint Angle
+- 39: Abnormal Communication Between Master and Slave IC of Power Board

 ## Servo Error Code